 Heat and Life

-To mitigate heat problems, many plug-and-play LED bulbs are now equipped with a self-dimming function.
+To mitigate heat problems, manufacturers equip plug-and-play LED bulbs with a self-dimming function.
 Manufacturers advertise this as if it were a beneficial feature, but let’s consider what it means to you.
 On a typical summer day, the air near the ceiling of your plant becomes quite hot.
 In the middle of the afternoon, without warning, your lights dim by 20%!
-You have no control over this—the bulbs have to dim like this or the life will be greatly shortened.
+You have no control over this!
+The bulbs have to dim like this or the life will be greatly shortened.

 Light distribution is another compromise for plug-and-play LED bulbs.
 How big a problem this is depends on the design of the fixture.
 With the corn bulb design (resembling an ear of corn) the light comes out from LEDs spaced 360° around the barrel.
 With metal halide bulbs, the same problem occurs.
-Much of the light is not directed where we want it.
+The bulb directs much of the light not where we want it.
 The fixture reflector will try to redirect this lost light, but the efficiency is poor.
-It’s even worse for LED corn bulbs because reflected light cannot pass through the bulb and instead, gets trapped inside of it.
+It’s even worse for LED corn bulbs.
+Reflected light cannot pass through the bulb and instead gets trapped inside of it.

 There are two safety concerns with plug-and-play LED bulbs and tubes.
 The first relates to the weight and bulk of the LED bulb compared to the metal halide bulb originally designed for the fixture.
 If the fixture is vertical, the hanging bulb creates a tensile load on the screw socket.
 If the bulb is horizontal, the heavy corn bulb creates a bending moment in the socket and socket holder.
 LED corn bulbs are both heavier and longer than high-intensity discharge or metal halide bulbs.
 One manufacturer had to recall its plug-and-play LED bulbs after several of the heavy three-pound bulbs detached from their sockets and fell from ceiling height to the floor.
 Therefore, it is important, when installing LED corn bulbs, to verify that the existing sockets are in good condition and free of cracks, especially when the bulb will be horizontal or hanging in a vertical downward position.

 With plug-and-play T5 and T8 LED tubes, there is a different safety issue – a risk of electrical shock.
-The problem is in what are called “Type A” LED tubes.
-Like corn bulbs, which are direct replacements for metal halide bulbs, Type A LED tubes are designed to replace fluorescent tubes without the need to re-wire (or bypass the ballast of) the fixture.
-Type A LED tubes have double-ended power, meaning that the pins at both ends of the tube are energized when the fixture itself is connected to power.
+“Type A” LED tubes have this problem.
+Like corn bulbs, Type A LED tubes can replace fluorescent tubes without the need to re-wire (or bypass the ballast of) the fixture.
+Type A LED tubes have double-ended power.
+This means, when connected to power, the pins at both ends of the tube are energized.
 Here is the risk: if the power to the fixture is not disconnected when changing out tubes, as soon as one end of the tube is installed in its socket, the pins at the other end of the tube become live.
-If the installer touches the exposed pins as the tube is being raised into the second socket, the installer could receive a dangerous or even fatal.
+An installer can be shocked if they touch the exposed pins as they raise the tube into the second socket.
+The shock can be dangerous or even fatal.

 If you are not sure or lack the necessary expertise in-house, we invite you to contact us for a free site visit and lighting audit, during which we can discuss your needs and how to best meet them, not with a slick-sounding quick-fix but with a professional upgrade that will delight you for the years to come.